-I was born and brought up in Preveza, Greece, a town located next to the ruins of the ancient Actia Nicopolis and surrounded by beautiful landscape.
-This is also where I acquired some of the skills that opened up new worlds for me: I learnt to read Ancient Greek, to speak English and French, to read music and play the piano.
+I was born and brought up in Greece, where I acquired some of the skills that opened up new worlds for me: I learnt to read Ancient Greek, to speak English and French, to read music and play the piano.

-In 2002 I moved to Athens to study Psychology.
-Gradually, I became particularly interested in psychoanalysis and more specifically in Freud’s and Lacan’s writings.
-From 2006 till 2009 I worked as a psychotherapist mostly with children but also adults, and I was member of the Psychoanalytic Psychotherapy Unit of the St-Sophia University hospital for Children (Athens, Greece).
+Before doing a Ph.D. in Philosophy, I took a degree in Psychology.
+I trained and worked as a psychotherapist for children and adults, and I was member of the Psychoanalytic Psychotherapy Unit of the St-Sophia University hospital for Children in Athens, Greece.

 I have lived and worked in Greece, France, the Czech Republic, and the UK.
-Although philosophy is a form of homesickness, as Heidegger liked to say -quoting Novalis, I have in the past few years found a home in London, UK.
+Although philosophy is a form of homesickness, as Heidegger liked to say, quoting Novalis, I have in the past few years found my home in London.